DDI-TU-Dresden/thonny-wiki/Linux.rst

 Installing
 ~~~~~~~~~~~~
-If you want to install latest bundle with default settings, then execut following command in terminal:
+If you want to install latest bundle with default settings, then execute following command in terminal:

 .. sourcecode:: none